 For young travelers who’re looking for amazing nightlife and various options when it comes to food and drinks, there is literally no better place than Jewish District!

-Lunch/Dinner – Macesz Bistro is the restaurant with amazingly decorate interior that is visited by locals.
+Lunch/Dinner – Macesz Bistro is the restaurant with an amazingly decorated interior that is visited by locals.
 The great time to eat there is before drinking, so having lunch or dinner there is ideal.
 Their specialty is lamb goulash and that’s a dish you must try!

 Alcohol/Happy Hours – When it comes to Jewish District, it was tough to pick one particular bar to recommend, so we decided to go with Szimpla Kert.
 It’s their most famous ruin pub with many bars in the complex.
 It’s easy to get lost in thoughts when you first arrive at this place!
 Try to get there a bit earlier as this place is usually filled with locals and tourists after 6 pm.